 Sneakers/hiking boots – ones you can walk all day in and that breathe.
 (Wear on the plane)

-Toiletry bag – lightweight mesh ones work great.
-Handle is bonus.
+Toiletry bag - lightweight mesh ones work great.
+A handle is a bonus.

 Toothbrush with cover